Average shifted convolution sum for $GL(d_1)\times GL(d_2)$: Application of the functional equation

 Now, we take $\delta_{0}=0$, corresponding to the case of even Hecke--Maass cusp forms.
-The choice $\delta_{0}=1$ yields the odd case, and the same arguments will work presented below carry over verbatim to that setting.
-Thus, we obtain
+For odd Hecke--Maass cusp forms, i.e.~$\delta_{0}=1$, the arguments given below remain valid.
+Putting $\delta_{0}=0$, we get

 To cancel out the oscillation of gamma factors, we move the contour to $\sigma =1/2$.
 Then we have

 The Stirling formula gives us

 as $|\tau| \to \infty$.
 Hence for $|\tau|\in [T,2T]$ with large $T$, and $\alpha_j\ll 1$, we have